 Meeting Dates and Topics

-Our meetings are held at First Lutheran Church, 811 South Ave.
-W. in Clear Lake, WI.
+Our Meetings are 3rd Monday of each month, held at First Lutheran Church 811 South Ave.
+W. Clear Lake, WI 54005

 ***Please note no regular Monday meeting in December***